escobedo-lab/Python_Scripts/README.md

 # *clusterState.py*
-Scrape a snapshot of the per-user usage data from the SLURM controller
+Scrape a snapshot of the per-user usage data from the SLURM controller.

 ### Running
 Run on the Pool Cluster as is (default environment) on the /usr/bin/python2.7 build.
+Type
 ```
 /usr/bin/python2.7 clusterState.py
 ```